 About 45 minutes before the stew is done, make a batch of mashed potatoes, which is what Ben always serves his stew over (you could also serve it with egg noodles or gnocchi.)
 He whips his potatoes with milk, butter, salt, and a dollop of sour cream – a unique addition that I had never tasted before.
 It totally makes the mashed potatoes though – try it sometime!

-Ben’s Beef Stew
+Beef Stew with Mashed Potatoes

 - 1 Tablespoon vegetable oil